Nick Gordon Player Props: Twins vs. Astros

-On Saturday, Nick Gordon (on the back of going 0-for-2) and the Minnesota Twins play the Houston Astros, whose starting pitcher will be Luis Garcia.
+On Sunday, Nick Gordon (coming off going 1-for-3) and the Minnesota Twins face the Houston Astros, whose starting pitcher will be Hunter Brown.
 First pitch is at 2:10 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Astros.
+He had a one-hit performance in his previous game (1-for-3) against the Astros.

 Nick Gordon Game Info & Props vs. the Astros